prys0000/political-commercial-collection-archives/appendix 1 - python list and instructions.md

 # appendix 1 - python list and instructions

-## Install Python and configure PyCharm
+## install Python and configure PyCharm

 * Download and install [**Python**](http://www.python.org/) -- Windows user, we recommend that you install [**Python for Windows**](https://www.python.org/downloads/windows/)